dotnet/docs/docs/architecture/cloud-native/cross-service-communication.md

 ### Materialized View pattern

-A popular option for reducing microservice coupling is implementing the [Materialized View pattern](https://docs.microsoft.com/azure/architecture/patterns/materialized-view).
-With this pattern, a microservice stores its own local, denormalized copy of the data that's owned by other services.
-Instead of the Shopping Basket calling the Product Catalog and Pricing microservices, it has its own local copy of that data.
-This pattern removes unnecessary coupling while improving response time and reliability.
+A popular option for removing microservice coupling is the [Materialized View pattern](https://docs.microsoft.com/azure/architecture/patterns/materialized-view).
+With this pattern, a microservice stores its own local, denormalized copy of data that's owned by other services.
+Instead of the Shopping Basket microservice querying the Product Catalog and Pricing microservices, it maintains its own local copy of that data.
+This pattern eliminates unnecessary coupling and improves reliability and response time.
+The entire opeation executes inside a single process.
 We explore this pattern and other data concerns in Chapter 5.

 ### Service Aggregator Pattern

-Another option for such a workflow orchestration is a [Aggregator Service](https://devblogs.microsoft.com/cesardelatorre/designing-and-implementing-api-gateways-with-ocelot-in-a-microservices-and-container-based-architecture/), shown in purple in Figure 4-9.
+Another option for eliminiating microservice-to-micrservice coupling is an [Aggregator microservice](https://devblogs.microsoft.com/cesardelatorre/designing-and-implementing-api-gateways-with-ocelot-in-a-microservices-and-container-based-architecture/), shown in purple in Figure 4-9.

 ![Aggregator service](./media/aggregator-service.png)

 **Figure 4-9**.
 Aggregator microservice

-The Aggregator microservice isolates an operation that makes calls to multiple backend microservices, centralizing its logic into an orchestration.
+The pattern isolates an operation that makes calls to multiple backend microservices, centralizing its logic into a specialized microservice.
 The purple checkout aggregator microservice in the previous figure orchestrates the workflow for the Checkout operation.
 It includes calls to several backend microservices in a sequenced order.
 Data from the workflow is aggregated and returned to the caller.
+While it still implements direct HTTP calls, the aggregator microservices reduces direct dependencies among back-end microservices.

 ### Request/Reply Pattern